Ryangwaite/AWS-SAA-C02-Course/README.md

 - Created in a specific AWS Region.
 - Data has a primary home region.
 Will not leave this region unless told.
 - Blast Radius = Region
-- Unlimited number of Objects
+- Unlimited number of Objects and total data consumed
 - Name is globally unique
 - All objects are stored within the bucket at the same level.